ClimateImpactLab/energy-code-release-2020/README.md

 # The Social Cost of Global Energy Consumption Due to Climate Change -- Dataset Construction and Analysis Code

-The code in this repository allows users to generate the dataset and figures in the main text of ***Social Cost of Global Energy Consumption Due to Climate Change*** Paper figures may differ aesthetically due to post-processing.
+The code in this repository allows users to generate the dataset and figures related to pre-projection analysis in the main text of ***Social Cost of Global Energy Consumption Due to Climate Change*** Paper figures may differ aesthetically due to post-processing.

 ## Description of folders